AyeCode/geodirectory/readme.txt

 == ⚡ TAKE YOUR BUSINESS DIRECTORY TO NEW HEIGHTS WITH PREMIUM ADD-ONS. ==

-Get instant access to Premium Addons that have the power to make your local business directory into a money-making global directory toolkit.
+Get instant access to Premium Addons that have the power to make your local directory into a money-making global directory toolkit.

 * [Go wide with the Location Manager](https://wpgeodirectory.com/downloads/location-manager/ "Allows to create a global directory") - Create a global directory with accessible local business information of organizations in different countries, regions, cities, and neighborhoods.